What is a respiratory disease?

-Respiratory disease refers to any condition that affects the upper respiratory tract, trachea, lungs, and the nerves and muscles associated with breathing.
-The correct recognition of cutaneous signs of respiratory disease can aid clinicians to diagnose and treat these potentially life-threatening diseases.
+A respiratory disease refers to any condition that affects the upper respiratory tract, trachea, lungs, and the nerves and muscles associated with breathing.
+The correct recognition of cutaneous signs of respiratory disease can aid clinicians in diagnosing and treating these potentially life-threatening diseases.

 Nail clubbing is a deformity of the nails characterised by:

 - Loss of the Lovibond angle (the normal < 165° angle between the nail bed and the nail fold)